 The primary content of this panel of the page is a regularly updating plot of surface observations from a selected subset of all available NWS land stations, ship reports, buoy reports, and RWIS stations.
-Viewing a subset of the various observation types is required on this scale given that there are several regions in which observations are clustered too close in space to allow for legible plotting.
-Note, however, that users can click on the "larger image' link at the top of the plot to obtain a larger -sized version of the plot, if desired.
+Viewing a subset of the various observation types is required given that there are several regions in which observations are clustered too closely in space to allow for legible plotting.
+However, note that users can click on the "larger image' link at the top of the plot to obtain a larger -sized version of the plot, if desired.

-The standard WMO station model conventions are adopted, and observations of temperature, dewpoint, sea level pressure and winds are plotted.
-Information on clouds and present weather is currently not included for the sake of plot legibility.
+Standard WMO station model conventions are adopted, and observations of temperature, dewpoint, sea level pressure and winds are plotted.
+Information on clouds and present weather is currently not included for the sake of legibility.
 To accommodate potential users not familiar with the WMO station model conventions, we are in the process of constructing an appropriate information module on the station model.
 This will be included on the plot as a button which, when accessed, will bring up a new window with a summary of the station model and its interpretation.

-Observations are currently updated on an hourly frequency.
-The rationale for the choice lies in two facts: first, due to communications constraints and the requirement to prioritize communications towards needs of the operational forecasters, NWS transmits surface observations to the UAF facility on an hourly frequency.
-Second, many potential users of the site are generally used to accessing NWS observations at hourly intervals, from either the NWS Alaska region office websites themselves or from a commercial provider such as The Weather UndergroundTM.
-Given that much of the year special stations reports occur only rarely and may be difficult to determine from a statewide plot, the choice was made, as a starting point, to limit the update frequency to hourly, consistent with the frequency that the users are most accustomed to.
-This policy may change in the future and does not necessarily hold for the finer scale observations discussed in section 3.4
+Observations are updated on an hourly frequency due to NWS communications constraints and the fact that many potential users of the site are generally accustomed to accessing NWS observations at hourly intervals, from either the NWS Alaska region office websites themselves or from a commercial provider such as The Weather UndergroundTM.
+Given that much of the year special reports occur rarely and may be difficult to determine from a statewide plot, the choice was made to limit update frequency to hourly at present.

-3.3 Alaska Regional Satellite Image panel
+3.3 Regional Satellite Image panel

-This panel contains the most recent geostationary infrared window channel image from the GOES-10 satellite platform, transmitted via the GINA facility from a pre-existing GOES downlinking station at the NWS Alaska Region headquarters in Anchorage.
-No color enhancement curves are utilized on this image and thus the approximate temperatures at a given pixel are shown in terms of a greyscale: black represents the warmest temperatures in the image (generally warmer than about 15-20°C) while the white areas represent temperatures colder than approximately - $45^{\circ}$ C).
+This panel contains the most recent geostationary infrared window channel image from the GOES-10 satellite platform, received a preexisting GOES downlinking station at the NWS Alaska Region headquarters in Anchorage.
+No color enhancement curves are utilized on this image and thus the approximate temperatures at a given pixel are shown in greyscale: black represents the warmest temperatures while the white areas represent temperatures colder than approximately -45°C).
 Although the nominal resolution of the infrared window bands (4km) is coarser than that of the visible bands (1km), the overall utility of this channel is greater due to the large variability in high latitude daylight conditions over the annual cycle.
-Indeed, for much of the winter "polar night", the visible channel is useful for under 8 hours per day (and less than 6 at the winter solstice).

-Another choice made was the decision to utilize geostationary rather than polar orbiter imagery for the display.
+Another choice made for the interface was to utilize geostationary rather than polar orbiting imagery for the display.
 This choice was motivated primarily by the fact that without cloud information in the statewide surface observations panel (section 3.2), it was desirable to have a synoptic depiction of cloud cover via satellite that was temporally consistent with the surface observation plots.
-Although the number of polar orbiting satellites, and thus the frequency of passes over our area of interest, has recently increased, as yet there are no products blending NOAA-series Advanced Very High Resolution Radiometer (AVHRR) and NASA-series (i.e., "Terra" and "Aqua") Moderate Imaging Spectroradiometer (MODIS) datasets in real-time for the high latitudes.
+Although the frequency of polar orbiting satellites passes over Alaska and adjacent waters has recently increased, as yet there are no products blending NOAA-series Advanced Very High Resolution Radiometer (AVHRR) and NASA-series (i.e., "Terra" and "Aqua") Moderate Imaging Spectroradiometer (MODIS) datasets in real-time for the high latitudes.
 If such products do become available in real-time then it is possible that such products would replace the geostationary image currently utilized in the web interface.